HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Result: Permits, inspections, and compliance documentation required

-Restaurants have the most complex commercial HVAC needs—kitchen heat loads, grease exhaust, makeup air, and Chicago health code compliance.
+Restaurants have the most complex commercial HVAC needs - kitchen heat loads, grease exhaust, makeup air, and Chicago health code compliance.
+We see these challenges every week from Lincoln Park to Pilsen to the Loop.

 Grease Exhaust Hoods: